Principles

 Start with a commitment: no new consumer debt.
 From now on, all everyday expenses — even splurges — run through your monthly spending plan, not borrowed dollars.

+Debt cleanup might be simple, or it might feel overwhelming.
+Either way, you’re equipped for it now.
 Now the job is to aggressively pay off all high-interest debt, generally anything above 10%.
 Use your monthly surplus to attack it until it’s gone.
-If you have multiple debts, follow this simple strategy:

 Job 3: Invest In Your Future